jiangyuanluo/SV-Pipeline/Breakseq/README.md

 Please download breakseq from https://github.com/bioinform/breakseq2/releases.

+Instructions from the developer could be found here http://bioinform.github.io/breakseq2/

 Please note:

   1. Python is needed for because the main script is written in python.